Miguellabra/Titanic_Tutorial/README.md

 ![Accuracy for each data category, considering normal splitting](images/models_ss.png)

 Now considering a stratified sampling using "StratifiedShuffleSplit()" function.
 The results of the accuracies appear to reduced.
-This method was considered due to the task of classfication, that means it is important to have representative data in both training and testing sets.
+This method was considered due to the task of classfication, that means it is important to have representative data in both train and test sets.
+With this method, the best performance was obtained by the logistic regression algorithm in conjuction of the data category 1.

 ![Accuracy for each data category, considering stratified splitting](images/model_sts.png)